 This post contains affiliate links.
 Because this is an affiliate marketing blog, so, #duh.
 This means I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.

-I found out this week that a program that *just* launched (as in, since ThinkTank) has decided to close.
-I was really excited about this program because they rent out tuxedos and send 'em right to your door -- which is pretty effing awesome.
+I found out this week that an affiliate program that *just* launched (as in, since ThinkTank) has decided to close.
+I was really excited about this program because they rent out tuxedos and send 'em right to your door — which is pretty effing awesome.
 I have also worked with this company on a direct campaign before, and they're pretty rad, so I was thrilled to be able to promote them through the affiliate space and be able to build a relationship that way.
 But, alas, they've decided to shutter their program in ShareASale, and it wasn't until I noticed they were temporarily offline and reached out to their affiliate manager to see what was up that I learned of their closing.

 *Insert sound of record screeching here*

 Yep, that's right.
 I had to take the time to notice the program was offline, email my affiliate manager and wait for a response to find out what was up.